 Born in Australia, David now lives in Hong Kong, with his wife and 2 delightful daughters.
 He holds a B.Sc (Hons) in Textile Technology and Physics from University of New South Wales (Sydney).

-David Wayne is a consulting statistician in enumerative and analytic studies, and an educator in the field of Improvement Science.
+David Wayne is a consulting statistician in enumerative and analytic studies and an educator in Improvement Science.
 His specialty and expertise is in providing practical guidance and advice to clients in management that lead to meaningful action for all types of business applications.
 He has designed and led division-level business process improvement efforts for major corporations.
 He was

 the Chief Improvement and Quality Leader for Vought Aircraft Company (later a major division of Northrop-Grumman), for General Instrument Corporation, and for Motorola’s Broadband Division.